fuzzy-tribble/meche-copilot/CONTRIBUTING.md

 ![ws3](images/ws3.png)

-Running the `copilot-fillout-ws` script looks like this - UNFINISHED Running the `copilot-generate-report` script looks like this - UNFINISHED Running the `copilot-generate-annots` script looks like this - UNFINISHED
+Running the `copilot-fillout-ws` script looks like this - TODO:

+Running the `copilot-generate-report` script looks like this - TODO:

+Running the `copilot-generate-annots` script looks like this - TODO:

 ### 5) Submit PR